alexlostorto/git/README.md

 #### Delete Commit History

-This Git command deletes the commit history of a repository on Github.
+This Git command deletes the commit history of a repository on GitHub.

 ```
 Step1: Create a new branch